-All FMLA absences are unpaid.
-However, you shall first take any paid leave available under the provisions and limitations of Sick Leave; then exhaust any accrued compensatory time under the provisions of Compensatory Leave; then may choose to exhaust any paid Annual Leave available under the provisions of Annual Leave and then shall be in a leave without pay status for the balance of the twelve (12) week leave period.
+All FMLA absences are considered unpaid.
+However, you shall first take any paid leave available under the provisions and limitations of Sick Leave; then exhaust any accrued compensatory time under the provisions of Compensatory Leave; then may choose will be required to exhaust any paid Annual Leave available under the provisions of Annual Leave, including Vacation and Personal Leave, and then shall be in a leave without pay status for the balance of the twelve (12) week leave period.
 Any sick and/or annual leave time taken will be regarded as part of FMLA leave.